ethereum/portal-network-specs/implementation-details-overlay.md

 ### E.3.a - Rate Limiting Liviliness Checks

-The liviliness checks for any individual node are rate limited as to not spam individual nodes with lots of PING messages when the routing table is sparse.
+The liveliness checks for any individual node are rate limited as to not spam individual nodes with lots of PING messages when the routing table is sparse.

 # F - Content Database